 Mom always said to wear clean underwear, or something like that… There are so many options, everything from thongs to leggings can be worn during a shoot.
 If you don’t wear any, that’s ok too.
 But you may want to warn a photographer or you can just surprise them, either way is fine.
 Besides, the look on the editor’s face will be priceless.

 The braless trend has been going on for a while too.
 I spent part of a shoot holding a bralette that got tossed my way.
 So here’s a pro tip: sticky silicone pasties (some call them cutlets) and sticky silicone strapless bra’s.
 These are handy for covering up for whatever reason or situation, one being to prevent rubbing.
-I’ve got teenage models who wear them regularly, so no excuses for the adults since these things are sold at Walmart and Target, have a set handy.
+So no excuses for the adults since these things are sold at Walmart and Target, have a set handy.
 If not, you may end up looking for tape out of the first aid kit.
 Speaking of tape, double sided tape is very handy.

 It’s a lot of hard work.
 You’ve got make-up to do, hair to fix, closes to wear, and the one thing no one can do for you is practicing poses to get ready for a shoot.